gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 being identified as the same instance.
 This is likely to only impact a small number of cases, however, as most CI provider joins are stateless and have no certificates to present anyway.
-Bots that present expired certificates will either be rejected and will need to join as a new instance, or we'll need to discard the expired identity treat them as a new instance.
+Bots that present expired certificates will either be rejected and will need to join as a new instance.

 #### UUID Certificate Attribute